squf/it-tools/docs/security audit/Disable SSLv2, SSLv3, and TLS 1.0.md

 * Also reminder to myself, reboot the hosts after making these registry changes to have them take effect.
 Pretty standard for registry changes but just throwing that out there.

+* Oh and uh, one more note, in case we do need to keep TLS 1.0/1.1 on or anything based on testing.
+What we need to do in that case then is get an exception from the auditors and explain that we can't disable that until a lot of other things happen first to upgrade our Core workflows which are mostly reliant on third-parties anyway.
+We can mitigate these threats by moving them to an isolated VLAN if necessary.
+Then within our vulnerability scanning engine we would want to exempt these hosts from checking for this issue as well so we don't keep getting alerts about it.

 **TL;DR:**

 * Similar to "SMB Signing", can handle via GPO or registry/Powershell.
 Same issues that apply in that document apply here, i.e., not all of our devices have domain line-of-sight and so we're going to have to use Powershell on them anyway so might as well use it for everything and skip setting up a GPO.
 We're moving away from GPOs and into Intune/Cloud more broadly anyway, the fewer GPOs the better, leave them in the dust!